Music Career Finder

 Career Outlook

-Of the hours required of a Music Editor, Brooks says “it runs the gamut.
-There are certainly a lot of nights and weekends, working 60, 70 or 80 hour weeks.
-I’ve worked through the holidays and all that.
+“I’ve worked through the holidays and all that.
 It depends on the project.
-Some projects and some people are like that, but others are like 9-6 hours.
+Some projects and some people are like that, but others are like [9-to-6].”

-“The problem with that is if you’re on a really wonderful project it’s going to end and that’s sad because the people are so great.
-I do Rob Reiner’s films and they’re so fun; the people are wonderful and you don’t want it to end.
+“…If you’re on a really wonderful project it’s going to end and that’s sad because the people are so great,” he said.
+“I do Rob Reiner’s films and they’re so fun; the people are wonderful and you don’t want it to end.
 When you work with the good people you don’t want to go back to the creeps.”

 Career Path

-Like many aspiring Music Editors, Brooks moved to LA after college to find work in the film industry.
+Like many aspiring music editors, Brooks moved to LA after college to find work in the film industry.

-He advises, “Television is always a good place to start because there’s a lot of work and a lot of people who need Music Editors.
-The great thing is that it’s constant; you’re doing a show every week and you end up getting a lot of experience.
+“Television is always a good place to start because there’s a lot of work and a lot of people who need music editors,” he said.
+“The great thing is that it’s constant; you’re doing a show every week and you end up getting a lot of experience.
 At the same time, it’s probably not as high pressure as doing a big feature film.”

 Experience & Skills

-Technical skills are a requirement, but a knowledge of music is even more important.
-“Again, a music background is probably more important than film because those things can be learned—even the software and all that,” Brooks says.
-“We use all those tools, but it’s only a portion of our job.
+“…A music background is probably more important than film because those things can be learned,” Brooks said.
+“Even the software and all that.
+We use all those tools, but it’s only a portion of our job.
 Pro Tools editors are not Music Editors.”

-Brooks jokes that the right kind of personality to work in music editing is “someone who knows how to keep their mouth shut.”
-It’s also important, he adds, to be “someone who’s humble, easygoing and has the ability to fit in without having to always be the focus of attention.
-It’s definitely a service-oriented position.”
+It’s also important, he added, to be “someone who’s humble, easygoing, and has the ability to fit in without having to always be the focus of attention.”

 Education & Training